MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 ## Setup Steps

+> Before you begin, fork this repository to your own github account then download it to your local drive

 1. [Azure account - login or create one](#task-1---azure-account)
 2. [Create a resource group](#task-2---create-a-resource-group)
 3. [Import database package](#task-3---import-database-package)